-- A formal software policy should be developed that outlines the process and requirements for developing any new software.
-A system development lifecycle should be developed to facilitate any internal software development projects. - > Best Practice states passwords should be changed every 90 days, require a minimum of 6 characters, require strong passwords, and passwords should be remembered so users cannot reuse recent passwords. - > Backups should be tested regularly to ensure they are working properly. - > Network and application access for terminated employees should be removed in a timely manner.
-Best Practice is within 24 hours of termination, with a 3 business day maximum.
+- > A formal software policy should be developed that outlines the process and requirements for developing any new software.
+A system development lifecycle should be developed to facilitate any internal software development projects. - > Best Practice states passwords should be changed every 90 days, require a minimum of 6 characters, require strong passwords, and passwords should be remembered so users cannot reuse recent passwords. - > Backups should be tested regularly to ensure they are working properly.